etternagame/etterna/Docs/Crashpad.md

 You can open a minidump on Windows using `WinDbg` or Visual Studio. `WinDbg` can be found either on the Windows Store or within the Windows 10 SDK.
 Opening the minidump alone will provide information about the exception, but not much else that is readable to a human.
-For all of the symbol related features, you must point your debugging program of choice to the exact `.exe` and associated `.pdb` which caused the crash.
+For all of the symbol-related features, you must point your debugging program of choice to the exact `.exe` and associated `.pdb` which caused the crash.
 Access to the Etterna source files will also give additional information about the source lines which caused the crash.